bikeonastick/hello_maker/README.md

 will tell you that you're doing it wrong if you do it that way.
-I will say that I try to avoid doing that, but people have their reasons, sometimes it's for performance (setup and teardown can take a lot of time), and sometimes it's because they're black-box testing and cannot change the code, but, in reality sometimes it's for misguided reasons.
-Heck... there are worse sins than testing, such as, NOT TESTING!
+I will say that I try to avoid doing that, but people have their reasons, sometimes it's for performance (setup and teardown can take a lot of time), and sometimes it's because they're black-box testing and cannot change the code, but, in reality, sometimes it's for misguided reasons.
+However, I won't judge, heck... there are worse sins than testing, such as, NOT TESTING!

 Oh yeah, I digress...
 I'm using `afterEach` to wipe out the div I create in `beforeEach`, so the DOM will be clean for the next test I write: